Mobile Device Policy

 University mobile devices must be returned to the appropriate administrator once they are no longer needed or upon termination of employment.
 Exceptions are outlined in the Standards document.
 Employees may be given an opportunity to transfer their assigned phone number to a personal device/plan.

 The administrator will follow the Information Security Office recommendations to ensure all personal identifiable information has been removed from the device prior to any reissuance or decommissioning of the device.
 Disposal will follow university procedures.

 Public Carrier Selection

-Information Resources and Technology will annually review public carriers with existing WSCA and/or GSA agreements to develop a list of recommendations.
+Information Technology Services will annually review public carriers with existing Western State Communication Association (WSCA) and/or General Services Administration (GSA) agreements to develop a list of recommendations.
 Vice Presidents' Council will review and approve the recommended list each year.
-IRT will administer appropriate agreements with the carriers.
+ITS will administer appropriate agreements with the carriers.

 CSUSB Mobile Device Guidelines